- Why is this medication prescribed?

 * No healthcare provider can guarantee results for any patient.

 Phentermine has a primary effect on the hypothalamus, which is a part of the inner brain.
 The hypothalamus is the part of the brain that controls the autonomic nervous system, appetite, body temperature and sleep cycles.
 By affecting neurotransmitter re-uptake in this area of the brain, Phentermine effectively decreases appetite levels, suppressing the need to snack through-out the day.
-The decrease in appetite aids the weight loss process by far.
+To effectively lose weight, one needs a diet plan that will cater to his or her own specific needs, the decrease in appetite aids the weight loss process by far.

 “Fen-Phen” was a nickname given to the weight loss drug combination of Fenfluramine and Phentermine, which were popular from about 1994 to 1997.
 Fenfluramine (also known as Pondomin) and the closely related Dexfenfluramine (Redux) were subsequently voluntarily removed from the U.S. market by their manufacturers, at the request of the Food and Drug Administration (FDA) due to concerns about these drugs possibly damaging heart valves in some users of these medications.